XingqiaoWang/DeepCausalPV-master/README.md

 This repository contains software and data for "DeepCausalPV: A Transformer-based Causal Inference Framework for Enhancing Pharmacovigilance".
 The paper describes an innovative causal inference model – DeepCausalPV, by integrating the A Lite Bidirectional Encoder Representations from Transformers (ALBERT) and Judea Pearl’s Do-calculus to establish potential causality in pharmacovigilance.
-Do-calculus mechanism has been enrolled in this software.
+Do-calculus mechanism has been implement in this package.

 This software builds on
 1. ALBERT: [github.com/google-research/albert](https://github.com/google-research/albert);